Santigio/Santigio/README.md

 #### I am a junior at the African Leadership University
 ![I am a junior at the African Leadership University](https://i.pinimg.com/564x/4c/54/ac/4c54acde486e1ef07a284d222077c06b.jpg)

-’m an Engineer with years of experience creating solutions for companies.
+I'm an Engineer with years of experience creating solutions for companies.
 I’ve acquired experience as a software engineer working for different tech industries.

 Also a Google DSC Lead.